insideout10/wordlift-plugin/src/main/readme.txt

 == Changelog ==

+= 2.5.33 =
+ * "Registration failed: undefined (undefined)": Fixed a configuration setting that didn't allow some blogs to register to WordLift Services.
+(Many thanks to http://www.pruk2digital.com/ for helping us out finding this error).

+= 2.5.32 =
+ * Added initial compatibility with WordPress 3.6 beta 1,
+ * Fix an issue that displayed entities alway for the most recent post.

 = 2.5.31 =
  * Fixed a 'notice' in the WordLift Bar,
  * Changed the WordLift Bar to show entities from the most recent post in the